The cello concerto

 The cello also has an important presence in the chamber sphere.
 Among the music most appreciated by its players are string quintets in which the standard quartet is supplemented by a second cellist.
 Schubert's Quintet in C is probably the most celebrated of these, not least for its sublime slow movement, but this is again to overlook the many (over a hundred) written by Boccherini.
 (His best-known work, the Minuet from the String Quintet in E major, Op.
 11 No. 5 will be familiar to anyone who has seen the Ealing comedy The Ladykillers – or indeed This is Spinal Tap.)
 Eric would also recommend seeking out lesser-known examples from Russia, for instance Arensky's String Quartet No. 2 (scored for a single violin and viola, with two cellos), Tchaikovsky's Sextet and quintets by Taneyev and Glazunov.
 Add these to the string sextets of Brahms and Dvořák, and Schumann's Andante and Variations (in its original version for two pianos, two cellos and horn) and it’s small wonder he feels "we are rather lucky!"

 Despite this embarrassment of riches, there are some noticeable gaps in the cellist's repertoire.
 Mozart only showed a passing interest in the cello – it is admittedly prominent in his three Prussian Quartets, written for the Prussian king (who played the instrument), and Zerlina's Act II aria in Don Giovanni has a solo cello part – but to quote Steven Isserlis, it is "one of the greatest frustrations for us cellists" that his one known concerto has been lost.
-Brahms' Double Concerto does feature the cello among the solo instruments, but his not having composed a concerto for cello alone (and the similar lack of one by Mendelssohn) is something both Philip and Eric deeply regret.
+Brahms' Double Concerto does feature the cello among the solo instruments, but his not having composed one for concerto for cello alone (and the similar lack of one by Mendelssohn) is something both Philip and Eric deeply regret.
 Another omission is Sibelius, whose Violin Concerto is much admired by Donald – to the extent that he admits to wondering (“with some envy!”) what a Sibelius cello concerto would have been like.

 On a more positive note, there are several living composers without a cello concerto to their name ... as yet.
 Su-a would particularly love to see one from SCO Associate Composer Jay Capperauld (who "writes with such wit and brilliance").
 Time will tell, but in the meantime, there is clearly no shortage of other music our cellists love performing!